PythonRSAS/pythonrsas.github.io/_posts/2021-05-06-1-counterparty-credit-risk.md

 # collateral

 The purpose of collateral is to reduce CCP.
 If there is a margin agreement, then one or both parties need to post(pay) margin (aka: deposits or collateral).
-Margin is akin to deposits you pay when buying something such as a home.
+Collateral is akin to the deposit you pay when buying something such as a home.
 The use of margin is like why people borrow mortgage when buying a real estate: leverage.
 You can buy a lot more than what you have cash for.

 ## netting
 Netting is with respect to multiple contracts to the same counterparty.
 For a specific counterparty, multiple contracts may have positive or negative market values at the same time.
 Netting agreement allows offsetting the postive values with the negative ones.